By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L. Belgium)

 For instance, if someone calls your practice and asks “How much do you charge for a crown?”
 You might answer, “I can help you with that.
 My name is [your name].
 To whom am I speaking?”
 By that simple, but highly effective, sleight of hand (word), you have just regained control of the conversation.

 Be careful how you label callers

 The self-fulfilling prophesy trap refers to certain attitudes and beliefs that can cause what you least desire to come to pass.
 For example, some dental offices place a call tracking sheet near the telephone.
 There are boxes at the top of the sheet the team member uses to identify the ‘kind of patient’ calling the office.
 One of these designations is often “Price Shopper.”
 If a caller asks how much a procedure costs, an X goes in the box marked ‘shopper.’
 The team member understandably feels he is doing his job by saving the practice a lot of time and aggravation “getting rid of the price shopper.”

-Unfortunately, neither doctor nor team member realize that, when we label someone as undesirable, the quality of the communication changes, almost invariably for the worse.
-The call can become more of an interrogation to see if the caller is worthy of the practice than conveying to the caller the unique benefits of joining the practice.
-This is particularly unfortunate because, in all likelihood, the caller simply asked for the price because he did not know what else to ask.
+Unfortunately, neither doctor nor team member may realize that, when we label someone as undesirable, the quality of the communication changes, almost invariably for the worse.
+The call can become more of an interrogation to see if the caller is “worthy” of the practice than conveying to the caller the unique benefits of joining the practice.
+This is particularly unfortunate because, in all likelihood, the caller simply asked for the price because she did not know what else to ask.

 Is your telephone equipment up to the task?

 Now that we’re free of any prejudgments about who is calling us, let’s focus on the technical side of the equation.